tailless/webvr/README.md

 }
 ```

-Declare the mesh at the top, so that it's accessable to us :
+- Declare the mesh at the top, so that it's accessable to us :
 ```
 var mesh;
 ```

-Add to render():
+- Add to render() to animate:
 ```
    mesh.rotation.x += 0.01;
    mesh.rotation.y += 0.02;